Pivotal Reasons to Create a Product Demo Video for Your Software

 Reducing Support Burden

 One SaaS client with a complex onboarding process retained support tickets from new users galore.
-After rolling out demo videos pinpoint at specific user roles and user cases, they saw 43% less basic support inquiries in just a month.
+After rolling out demo videos targeted at specific user roles and user cases, they saw 43% less basic support inquiries in just a month.

-Boosting ORGANIC DISCOVERY and Content Marketing
+Boosting SEO and Content Marketing

 Here, we worked with a B2B software platform that produced an elaborate demo video for their website and YouTube.
 Within three months, it had become the second-largest organic traffic driver for them, luring prospects from searches for solutions to problems with which their software was associated.

-Ahead-of-the-crowd Differentiation
+Competitive Differentiation

 The visual nature permits side-